jorgetovar/credit-simulator-col/README.md

 - Pay more than the minimum payment.
 Go through your budget and decide how much extra you can put toward your debt.
 - Refinance debt.

-As you can see on the scenarios, the amount of money paid in interset is absurd.
+As you can see in the scenarios, the amount of money paid in interest is absurd.

 > Information is power! 🔥